iakhator/document-manager/README.md

 It also ensures that users are authorized.

 # API Documentation
 The API has predictable, resource-oriented URLs, and uses HTTP response codes to indicate API status and errors.
-Go to documentation [doksmanager](http://doksmanager.herokuapp.com)
+Go to [documentation](http://doksmanager.herokuapp.com)

 ## Features